 How do I enroll my child for Kindergarten?

-Print out an enrollment form at the link and read below for the requirements to start Kindergarten and necessary documents.
+Read below for the requirements to start Kindergarten and documents necessary for Kindergarten enrollment.

 1. Proof of age – Upon enrollment for the first time in any elementary or secondary